securitybunker/databunker.org/content/home/features.md

   url = ""

 [[item]]
-  title = "Military grade encryption" description = "All records that have customer personal information are encrypted or securely hashed in the internal database."
+  title = "Using strong encryption" description = "All records with customer personal information are encrypted using AES-256 or securely hashed in the internal database."
 #description = "All records that have customer personal information are encrypted or securely hashed in the internal database.
 All customer records are encrypted with a 32 byte key comprizing of System Master key (24 bytes, stored in memory, and never on disk) and customer record key (8 bytes, stored on disk)."
   url = ""